smartlogic/chef-cap-content/content/1-introduction/1-welcome.md

 1. The examples assume a *nix terminal.
 Windows might work, but you are on your own.
 1. [Ruby](http://www.ruby-lang.org/en/) >= 1.9.3 suggested
-1. Be able to install additional gems
+1. The ability to install additional gems
 1. [Bundler](http://gembundler.com/)
 1. [VirtualBox](https://www.virtualbox.org/)
 1. [Vagrant](http://www.vagrantup.com/)